Table of Contents

 - Watermelon (high sugar content/moderate)

-- Tomatoes (small amounts, peeled, peel and leaves contains solanine which is toxic for cats)
+- Tomatoes (small amounts, peeled, leaves removed as they contain solanine which is toxic for cats)

 - Cinnamon (moderate)

 - Raw eggs, raw meat, raw chicken, raw fish, (except BARF diet)